Logiqx/gps-guides/README.md

 Some general articles relating to GPS technology are listed below:

 - [General Guidance](guidance.md) has been written for all users of smart / sports watches - 4 Apr 2022
-- [Doppler Speed Resolution](devices/coros/apex-pro/speed-resolution.md) applies to the COROS APEX Pro + VERTIX and maybe other devices using the Sony chip - 2 Apr 2022
 - [GPS Devices - Speed Sailing Feature Comparison](devices/feature-comparison.pdf) was my original GPS guide - 6 Jul 2010

 Further detailed / technical articles are also available in the GitHub pages of [GPS Wizard](https://logiqx.github.io/gps-wizard/articles.html).